 7. The LOC of Road Races shall ensure the safety of athletes and officials.
-At IPC Games and IPC Competitions (see Part B - 3.1.2 (a) and (b)), the LOC shall ensure that the roads used for the competition are closed to motorised traffic in all directions;
+At the Paralympic Games and WPA Championships(see Part B - 3.1.2 (a) and (b)), the LOC shall ensure that the roads used for the competition are closed to motorised traffic in all directions;